Christopher C. Miller: Military service

 Miller served in the military from 1983 to 2014.
 He began his career as an enlisted infantryman in the Army Reserve before commissioning as a second lieutenant in 1987 through ROTC.
 He joined Special Forces in 1993.

+As a major, Miller served as a company commander in 5th Special Forces Group during the invasion of Afghanistan.
+He was part of the quick reaction force (QRF) after ODA 574 was hit by a Joint Direct Attack Munition (JDAM) in a friendly fire incident.
 Over the course of his career, Miller was deployed several times to Afghanistan and Iraq.
-In Afghanistan, he served as a company commander in the 5th Special Forces Group, which saw action against al-Qaeda and the Taliban.
 In Iraq, he commanded Special Forces units in 2006 and 2007.
 His promotion to colonel was approved in December 2009.

 Miller served as program executive officer (PEO) for rotary wing programs at U.S. Special Operations Command in 2010.
 One of his last assignments as an Army officer was as Director for Special Operations and Irregular Warfare in the Office of the Assistant Secretary of Defense for Special Operations/Low-Intensity Conflict & Interdependent Capabilities at the Pentagon in 2011.

 Civilian career through October 2020

 After retiring from the military in 2014, Miller worked as a defense contractor.
-Miller served in the civil service as an inspector for the Assistant to the Secretary of Defense for Intelligence Oversight from late 2017 until he was detailed to the National Security Council in March 2018.
+Miller served in the civil service as an inspector for the assistant to the secretary of defense for intelligence oversight from late 2017 until he was detailed to the National Security Council in March 2018.
 During his tenure on the NSC, he served as counterterrorism adviser where he was involved in operations against ISIL before leaving in March 2019.

-In 2020, he was appointed Deputy Assistant Secretary of Defense (DASD) for Special Operations and Combating Terrorism (SOCT).
+In 2020, he was appointed deputy assistant secretary of defense (DASD) for special operations and combating terrorism (SOCT).
 He was involved in designating Iran, Hezbollah, and American domestic terrorism as threats to the United States.

-Trump nominated Miller to the position of Director of the National Counterterrorism Center in March 2020, On 10 August 2020, he began his duties as Director of the NCTC after being confirmed by a Senate voice vote on 6 August 2020.
+Trump nominated Miller to the position of director of the National Counterterrorism Center in March 2020, On 10 August 2020, he began his duties as director of the NCTC after being confirmed by a Senate voice vote on 6 August 2020.

 Acting Secretary of Defense

-On November 9, 2020, Miller was appointed as Acting Secretary of Defense, following the termination of Mark Esper.
+On November 9, 2020, Miller was appointed as acting secretary of defense, following the termination of Mark Esper.
 This occurred while President Trump was a lame duck.
 The top Republican on the House Armed Services Committee, Rep. Mac Thornberry, feared that U.S. adversaries would be emboldened by Trump's sudden withdrawals from conflict zones, and lame-duck purges of advisory boards.

-Miller's chief of staff as Acting Secretary of Defense was Kash Patel, a former aide to Congressman Devin Nunes.
+Miller's chief of staff as acting secretary of defense was Kash Patel, a former aide to Congressman Devin Nunes.
 Patel is known for efforts to discredit investigations into Russian interference in the 2016 election.